stubbedev/srv/README.md

 # srv

-A CLI tool for managing local development sites with Traefik.
-Serve any directory at `https://mysite.test` with trusted SSL.
+A CLI tool for managing sites with Traefik reverse proxy.
+Works for both local development (`*.test` with mkcert) and production (automatic Let's Encrypt SSL).

 ## Install